 soothing is the unmissable key to sleeping through the night.
 If your

-baby is unable to settle independently and as such has not learned to
+baby is unable to settle independently and so hasn't learned to

-sleep through a cycle, she will lightly wake up completely in-between
+sleep through a cycle, she'll lightly wake up completely in-between

 Weaning from helping with

-whether it's holding, rocking, nursing, sitting next to, ....
-To get
+whether you're usually holding, rocking, nursing, sitting next to, ....
+And:

-long-term results though, you need to work with gentle and progressive
+long-term results though, you'll want to work with gentle and progressive

 techniques: they give your baby's body and brain the time to truly

-acquire the skill and do it happily for the rest of their lives.
-My award-winning
+learn the skill and do it happily for the rest of their lives.
+My

 self soothing program